robertfoss/memcpy.io/content/2017-03-28-drm_hwcomposer.md

 ## Thanks
 This drm_hwcomposer work is part of long-standing collaboration between Google's ChromeOS team and Collabora.

+A number of people have played an important role in this work:
+Gustavo Padovan, Rob Clark, Sean Paul, Zach Reizner and Rob Herring.

 This post has been a part of work undertaken by my employer [Collabora](http://www.collabora.com).